AngleProtocol/merkl-docs/distribute-with-merkl/campaign-management.md

 This example shows how to batch reallocations from the same source address to the same destination address across multiple campaigns.
 Simply add more transaction objects to the `transactions` array for additional campaigns.

-To reallocate all unclaimed rewards from a campaign at once, set `froms` to `["0x0000000000000000000000000000000000000000"]`.

-### Important Considerations
+**Important considerations:**

-**Reallocation timing**: When you trigger a reallocation, the process can take up to 24 hours to complete due to required security checks and the processing needed to update reward distributions.
-This applies whether you're:
+- Reallocation can take up to 24 hours to complete due to security checks and processing
-- Reallocating all unclaimed rewards at the end of a campaign
-- Reallocating rewards from specific addresses (partial reallocation)

-**No fees**: Reallocation operations are free—no fees are charged.
+- Reallocation operations are free—no fees are charged

-**Multiple campaigns**: If an opportunity contains multiple campaigns that need reallocation, you must perform reallocation for each campaign ID separately.
-When using the programmatic approach with a Safe multisig, you can batch all reallocation transactions into a single Safe transaction by creating multiple calls to `reallocateCampaignRewards`—one for each campaign ID.
-This is more efficient and cost-effective when dealing with multiple campaigns.
+- Each campaign must be reallocated separately (but can be batched in a single Safe transaction)

 For more technical details, see the [Campaign Reallocation section](../merkl-mechanisms/features.md#-campaign-reallocation) in the features documentation.